Corporate Governance

 Name Independent Officer Reason for selection Activities

 Kazumasa Honma Mr. Honma has considerable experience and knowledge as an attorney as well as outstanding insight involving management.
 In addition, Mr. Honma complies with all standards of independence in the Guidelines for Listed Company Management, Etc. and there is clearly no risk of a conflict with ordinary shareholders.
-Mr. Honma has attended all 16 meetings of the Board of Directors during the remainder of the fiscal year that ended in March 2023.
-Mr. Honma also attended all 11 meetings of the Audit & Supervisory Board.
+Mr. Honma has attended all 16 meetings of the Board of Directors during the remainder of the fiscal year under review.
+Mr. Honma also attended all 12 meetings of the Audit & Supervisory Board.
 At these meetings, he made statements primarily from the perspective of a corporate executive and an attorney.

 Yuto Mikami Mr. Mikami has considerable experience and knowledge as an administrative scrivener and outstanding insight involving management.
 In addition, Mr. Mikami complies with all standards of independence in the Guidelines for Listed Company Management, Etc. and there is clearly no risk of a conflict with ordinary shareholders.
-Mr. Mikami has attended all 16 meetings of the Board of Directors during the remainder of the fiscal year that ended in March 2023.
-Mr. Mikami also attended all 11 meetings of the Audit & Supervisory Board.
+Mr. Mikami has attended all 16 meetings of the Board of Directors during the remainder of the fiscal year under review.
+Mr. Mikami also attended all 12 meetings of the Audit & Supervisory Board.
 At these meetings, he made statements primarily from the perspective of a corporate executive and an administrative scrivener.

 Cross-shareholdings